the-teachingRSE-project/competencies/response_to_referees.md

 ## R1: Section 3 (Values)
 - add sentences to explain why these values are stated explicitly here even though many practioners will learn about these values by following the examples of their peers and mentors.
 - fixed in markdown version of the paper

+## R2: Section 3(Values)
+- corrupted sentence is fixed in markdown version of the paper